* Use our unique code STEAF20 for 20% discount on English Heritage annual and gift membership*

 Your National Trust membership also gives you free entry to all National Trust for Scotland sites including 26 castles and palaces, 16 islands and many fine gardens.
 And vice versa, National Trust for Scotland membership gives you free entry to all National Trust sites.

-See also: Historic Houses – Winter Openings
+See also: Historic Houses – Winter Openings and Historic Houses versus National Trust – Which to join?

-Updated version posted SEPTEMBER 25th, 2023 by Steve Hanson
+Updated version posted NOVEMBER 7th, 2024 by Steve Hanson